 With some ideas to invest $500K in mind, here are a few more considerations to remember before making your choices:

 - Be Mindful of Fees: Fees matter for every portfolio size, but you can really feel the sting of high fees on larger ones.
 Low-fee options like ETFs, robo-advisors, and DIY investing are popular for this reason.
 But the bottom line is always to account for fees when picking your investments.

 - Seek Professional Guidance: If you need a helping hand, you can consider working with a financial advisor to build a portfolio that's right for you.
-Options like Personal Capital and Betterment also let you work with a human advisor if you invest at least $100,000.
+Options like Empower and Betterment also let you work with a human advisor if you invest at least $100,000.

 - Don't Complicate Things: The S&P 500 has returned almost 10% per year on average since 1990.
 Will investing in sports cards, penny stocks, cryptocurrencies, and various alternative asset classes outperform this in the long-run?
 It's difficult to say, but be cautious when “overcomplicating” your portfolio, especially if you're following a bandwagon and aren't an expert in a certain asset class.